foureyes/csci-ua.0101-spring2016-004/slides/01/intro.markdown

 * {:.fragment} homework grading will take into account __program design__ and __efficiency__
 * {:.fragment} if you're not comfortable with topics from 0002, or if your grade were on the lower side (C, B-), you may consider working with me during office hours / __going to tutors from the start__

-<span class="fragment">(Lastly, this is the first time teaching I'm teaching this particular course so it might be a little rough around the edges!)</span>
+<span class="fragment">(Lastly, this is only the second time that I'm teaching this particular course so it might not be quite as _polished_ as my 0002!)</span>
 </section>

 <section markdown="block">